 What kinds of problems can a generative AI model solve?

-You’ve probably seen that generative AI tools (toys?) like ChatGPT can generate endless hours of entertainment.
-The opportunity is clear for businesses as well.
+The opportunity for businesses is clear.
 Generative AI tools can produce a wide variety of credible writing in seconds, then respond to criticism to make the writing more fit for purpose.
 This has implications for a wide variety of industries, from IT and software organizations that can benefit from the instantaneous, largely correct code generated by AI models to organizations in need of marketing copy.
 In short, any organization that needs to produce clear written materials potentially stands to benefit.
 Organizations can also use generative AI to create more technical materials, such as higher-resolution versions of medical images.
 And with the time and resources saved here, organizations can pursue new business opportunities and the chance to create more value.

 What are the limitations of AI models?
 How can these potentially be overcome?

-Since they are so new, we have yet to see the long-tail effect of generative AI models.
+Because they are so new, we have yet to see the long tail effect of generative AI models.
 This means there are some inherent risks involved in using them—some known and some unknown.

 The outputs generative AI models produce may often sound extremely convincing.
 This is by design.
 But sometimes the information they generate is just plain wrong.
 Worse, sometimes it’s biased (because it’s built on the gender, racial, and myriad other biases of the internet and society more generally) and can be manipulated to enable unethical or criminal activity.
 For example, ChatGPT won’t give you instructions on how to hotwire a car, but if you say you need to hotwire a car to save a baby, the algorithm is happy to comply.
 Organizations that rely on generative AI models should reckon with reputational and legal risks involved in unintentionally publishing biased, offensive, or copyrighted content.